How to Become a Pediatric Surgeon

-Pediatric surgery focuses on surgical procedures specifically meant for children and young adults.
-Experts in neonatal surgery and fetal surgery, pediatric doctors usually work at children's hospital.
+Pediatric surgery is a subspecialty of general surgery that focuses on performing a variety of surgical procedures on children ranging in age from birth to young adults.
 Pediatric surgeons are specially trained experts in pediatrics that perform many different procedures on young patients.

 What does a pediatric surgeon do?

 Pediatric surgeons diagnose and provide operative care to children with a variety of conditions, illnesses, and diseases.
-Generally employed at children's hospitals, pediatric doctors often focus on preventative care and they provide education to patients and families.
+They often focus on preventative care and they provide education to patients and families.
 They examine medical records, perform physical examinations, perform tests, and discuss treatment options with the patient and caregivers.
-Some pediatric doctors specialize in a specific area such as prenatal surgery, neonatal surgery, pediatric oncology, and pediatric trauma.
+Some pediatric surgeons specialize in a specific area such as prenatal surgery, neonatal surgery, pediatric oncology, and pediatric trauma.
 Pediatric surgeons often collaborate with many other healthcare professionals to provide the best care possible for each individual patient.

 What kind of training does a pediatric surgeon need?